Configure NGINX

 The base URL needs to be entered here.

 The first part refers to the protocol.
-Bear in mind that https is specified here.
+You have configured an encrypted connection between the Intrexx portal server and the browser.
 The second part is made up of the hostname that you defined in the NGINX configuration file.
 Please make sure that this ends with a slash (/).
 It is essential that this is correct so that your portal can be accessed in the browser.

 2. Click on "OK".